 The story begins with Charlotte coming home from school, for the first time in months, and noticing that things are not right.
-She may be young, but she’s no fool, and she figures out quickly that the family’s expensive and fancy possessions are all gone.
+She may be young, but she’s no fool.
+Hence she figures out quickly that the family’s expensive and fancy possessions are no more.
 There is no more car.
-The flash cooker is gone.
-Most of the furniture is gone.
+There is no more flash cooker.
+Most of the furniture is no more.
 And her parents are arguing.

 And then, much like happened in Nazi Germany, there’s an ominous knock on the door.

-Therefore, when I was first spinning out Reversal, I decided that Lili’s counterpart would have a brother who would, unevenly, not show up in the prime universe.
-Further, the biggest divergence between the two Lili/Charlotte counterparts occurs here, and it had not been written before.
-Charlotte and her mother had only been glimpsed in a photo, and Declan and Peter O’Day had never been seen.
+Therefore, when I was first spinning out Reversal, I decided Lili’s counterpart would have a brother.
+So he would, unevenly, not show up in the prime universe.
+Furthermore, the biggest divergence between the two Lili/Charlotte counterparts occurs here, and I had not written it before.
+Readers only glimpsed Charlotte and her mother in a photo, and they never saw Declan and Peter O’Day.

 I like how it turned out; it rips off the sexy, campy veneer of the Mirror Universe and exposes it as the totalitarian nightmare that it should be.

-In February and March of 2013, a challenge was laid down at the Trek BBS – write about independence.
+In February and March of 2013, a challenge came from the Trek BBS – write about independence.

-And while I suppose I could have written about a planet or a nation or a people gaining their independence, or of a young person striking out on their own, I decided to zig where others might zag, and write about elderly people losing theirs.
+And while I suppose I could have written about a planet or a nation or a people gaining their independence, or of a young person striking out on their own, I decided to zig where others might zag.
+Hence I wrote about elderly people losing theirs.

 The concept and its execution were appreciated well enough that I won that month’s challenge.

 In the mirror, Leah furtively looks around as she begins a meal.
-It’s made clear, very quickly (and hearkens back to the same conditions in Reveral and Temper in particular), that MU food is bad, and the fact that there is bread is a minor miracle.
-Quietly, and to herself, she says the Hebrew blessing over the bread, confirming something that Josh Rosen had mentioned in Temper, that faith abides in the mirror, or at least some form of Judaism does.
+It’s made clear, very quickly (and hearkens back to the same conditions in Reveral and Temper in particular), that MU food is bad.
+So the fact that there is bread is a minor miracle.
+Quietly, and to herself, she says the Hebrew blessing over the bread, confirming something Josh Rosen mentions in Temper, that faith abides in the mirror, or at least some form of Judaism does.
 The way I write the Mirror Universe, the practicing of any faith, and not just Judaism, is done mainly in secret, much like the crypto-Jews and conversos of Spain during the Inquisition.

-In our universe, Leah is the official Starfleet Rabbi, and the story begins with her attending a banquet and weeklong set of official meetings regarding the admission of three new worlds to the new United Federation of Planets – the Caitian home world, Denobula and the Xyrillian home world.
-This is the culmination of earlier contacts with Caitians, in A Single Step and The Further Adventures of Porthos – The Stilton Fulfillment, and is a natural progression for that species (in canon, there is no first contact date for Caitians, whereas first contact for Xyrillians occurs during ENT and first contact for Denobulans takes place prior to the broadcast of ENT’s pilot episode) and the two others.
+In our universe, Leah is the official Starfleet Rabbi.
+So the story begins with her attending a banquet and weeklong set of official meetings regarding admitting three new worlds to the new United Federation of Planets.
+These are the Caitian home world, Denobula and the Xyrillian home world.
+This is the culmination of earlier contacts with Caitians, in A Single Step and The Further Adventures of Porthos – The Stilton Fulfillment.
+Furthermore, it is a natural progression for that species (in canon, there is no first contact date for Caitians, whereas first contact for Xyrillians occurs during ENT and first contact for Denobulans takes place before ENT’s pilot episode) and the two others.

-The idea behind the banquet and set of meetings is not only to welcome the new member worlds but to also make a large demonstration to other worlds, that the Federation is tolerant of differences.
-Religious and spiritual leaders, including Leah, say a few words about religious tolerance and intolerance on Earth throughout history, and all admit that they have been on both the giving and the receiving ends of persecution and bigotry.
-The Daranaeans, in particular, are paying attention.
+The idea behind the banquet and set of meetings is not only to welcome the new member worlds but to also demonstrate to other worlds that the Federation is tolerant of differences.
+Religious and spiritual leaders, including Leah, say a few words about religious tolerance and intolerance on Earth throughout history.
+In addition, all admit they have been on both the giving and the receiving ends of persecution and bigotry.
+The Daranaeans, in particular, pay attention.

 Back in the mirror, Leah is looking to leave the ISS Defiant.
-Izo Sato has gotten it into his head that he is going to seduce her – never mind that’s she’s over seventy and a lesbian, to boot.
-Josh offers a small measure of protection and he, Shelby and Frank begin to put together a plan to get Leah away.
+Izo Sato decides he is going to seduce her.
+And never mind that’s she’s over seventy and a lesbian, to boot.
+Josh offers a small measure of protection and he, Shelby and Frank start to hatch a plan to get Leah away.
 For Frank and Shelby, this is a dress rehearsal for what they hope will be their own endgame.
 The plan is to fake a shuttle crash, and strand Leah on Andoria.

-As the denizens of the mirror plot and plan, Leah remembers that there is one person on Andoria who she knows, and it turns out to be the mirror version of Diana.
-Leah also remembers her own part in the death of Leonora Digiorno, as is shown in Fortune.
-And so a further connection is made between the two halves of the story.
+As the denizens of the mirror plot and plan, Leah remembers there is one person on Andoria who she knows.
+And it turns out to be the mirror version of Diana.
+Leah also remembers her own part in the death of Leonora Digiorno, from Fortune.
+And so that further connects the two halves of the story.

 Will the mirror Leah get out?
 Will either version of Diana remember?
 Do faith, love and family abide, no matter what they look like, and no matter what the conditions and odds?
 Find out by reading the story.

-I’m very pleased with this one, as it continues the Reversal not-quite parallelism and the meditations on aging.
-I also feel that it helps to fulfill the promise of femme-slash.
-E. g. same-sex relationships (and marriages) exist in the future, of course, and I feel that writing them just as sex and angst isn’t enough.
+I really love this one, as it continues the Reversal not-quite parallelism and the meditations on aging.
+I also feel it helps to fulfill the promise of femme-slash.
+E. g. same-sex relationships (and marriages) exist in the future, of course.
+However, I feel that writing them just as sex and angst isn’t enough.
 All relationships, particularly longer-term ones, have chambers that aren’t bedrooms.
 Leah and Diana are dealing with the very real problem of aging and losing independence, and no longer being who you were.
 This story, I feel, gets across that idea well, and I love how it turned out.

 Having declared herself Empress, Hoshi has to consolidate her power.
 She has to eliminate threats and pick up allies.
 This means ruthless Machiavellian efficiency.

-When Fortune was originally written, the idea was to tie up the In Between Days series.
+When I first wrote Fortune, the idea was to tie up the In Between Days series.